 The second step is the camera calibration (cf. Sect.
 2.8.3).
 This step also measures the tilt of the body with respect to the feet.
-This measurement can then be used in the third step to improve the joint calibration and straighten the robot up (cf. Sect.
+This measurement can then be used in the third step to improve the joint calibration and straighten up the robot (cf. Sect.
 2.8.2).
-In some cases it may be necessary to repeat these steps.
+In some cases it may be necessary to repeat these steps, because big changes in the joint calibration may invalidate the camera calibration.